 Architecture always wants to help people and when it does it's an incredibly satisfactory feeling.
 Unfortunately, architects are the biggest critics of architecture and there is often greater focus on when architecture doesn't work, rather than when it does.
-We must not forget the little slivers of success: the elderly woman that is comfortable in her transitional flat; the son that is extremely grateful to the architects who redesigned his mother's dilapidated home in a humble neighborhood, or the lowly office worker that finds entertainment in the interesting-looking skyscrapers that populate her daily commute.
+We must not forget the little slivers of success: the elderly woman that is comfortable in here transitional flat; the son that is extremely grateful to the architects who neighborhood, or the lowly office worker that finds entertainment in the interesting-looking skyscrapers that populate her daily commute.
 Architecture is significant and the ability to touch on an integral part of a person's life is a reason to be an architect.